nolotiro/nolotiro.org/README.md

 Running `bin/rake` will run all the tests, that should always pass on a freshly downloaded copy a nolotiro's master.

-Some of our integration tests use `poltergeist` + `phantomjs` to run against a real headless browser.
-Currently, because of [this bug][Phantomjs Bug] and [this bug][Travis Bug] we are providing the phantomjs's linux x86_64 binary within the repo itself.

 ## More information

 For obtaining geographical information we use [Yahoo YQL].